fxu1024/fxu1024.github.io/docs/ds/cmlquotamgmt.md

 |Docker registry |Embedded|
 |Install Method |Internet|

+## 2. Basic Concept

+- Quota management enables you to control how resources are allocated within your CML workspace.
+    - `Object Quota`: Each user can only run 50 Pods in parallel (sessions, jobs, Spark drivers+executors, etc).
+You can set the OVERRIDE_PODQUOTA environment variable in the project to override the default value.
+    - `User Level Quota`: CML administrators can enable user level quota under Site Administration Page.
+By default, 8 GiB memory and 2 vCPU cores are configured for each user.
+The custom quota can override the default quota for the dedicated user.
+    - `Namespace Level Quota`(new feature starting from 1.5.2): Resource Pools are organized in a hierarchical manner by defining nodes in the hierarchy with resource limits, which can then be subdivided as needed to allocate resources for a new namespace.
+CML has two types of namespace: Infra namespace and User namespace.
+1 CML workspace has one infra namespace and many user namespaces.
+Use namespace is created dynamically when any workload is run (like session, job etc) based on infra namespace name with suffixes of `-user-id`.
+This means that each user has its own working namespace.

 - All you should know about [Namespace level Quota](https://yunikorn.apache.org/docs/1.0.0/user_guide/resource_quota_management/#quota-configuration-and-rules):
     - Each namespace is assigned a resource pool with predefined quota.